Terror and panic in Kathmandu as deadly quake struck

 KATHMANDU Nepalese tourist guide Naba Raj Amgai had just returned home from a mountain-biking trip when his home in the capital Kathmandu began to shake, sending a fridge and television smashing to the ground.

 He and his wife bolted for the stairs.
-Outside, his neighbors were pouring onto the street, shouting and crying.
+Outside, his neighbours were pouring onto the street, shouting and crying.

 "It was horrible," said Amgai, who was standing out on the street several hours later.
 "I still haven't gone back inside."